 Steamboat is, understandably, a very popular culinary choice during the annual reunion dinner.
 There’s just something about having everybody huddled around the hotpot that screams “togetherness”.
 And also, there’s nothing more convenient than making your guests cook their own food.

 Well, these days, many Singaporeans don’t even have the time or the will to go to the supermarket and pick up raw food for the steamboat machine.
-That’s why steamboat delivery services like The Steamboat Specialist and Mr Steamboat are in such hot demand over CNY.
+That’s why hotpot delivery services like Homely Pot (comes with a free 2-3 pax pot) and Hotpot Master (with pot rental at $10) are in such hot demand over CNY.

 These guys will drive to your home and drop off soup stock and ingredients you can then get your guests to stump into the hotpot.
-If you don’t have your own hotpot, they can provide one too.
-Be prepared to pay close to $100 if not more to feed a family, though.
+Be prepared to pay close to $300 if not more to feed a family, though.

 Luxury car rental